piotrmurach/tty-config/README.md

 ### 2.16 read

 There are two ways for reading configuration files and both use the `read` method.
+One attempts to guess extension and format of your data, the other allows you to request specific extension and format.

-First one, searches through provided locations to find configuration file and read it.
-Therefore, you need to specify at least one search path that contains the configuration file.
+Calling `read` without any arguments searches through provided locations to find configuration file and reads it.
+Therefore, you need to specify at least one search path that contains the configuration file together with actual filename.
+When filename is specifed then all known extensions will be tried.

+For example, to find file called investments in the current directory do:

 ```ruby
 config.append_path(Dir.pwd)       # look in current working directory